GUADALUPE MOUNTAINS trip

-US 56/KS 156 entering Great Bend, KS.
+US 56/KS 156 entering Great Bend, Kan.
 The issue here is that oversized truck turning onto the road and blocking traffic in the rain.

-KS 15 (Buckeye Avenue) in Abilene, KS.
+KS 15 (Buckeye Avenue) in Abilene, Kan.
 The Dwight Eisenhower Presidential Library and Museum is at left.
 In keeping with this website's roadly theme, President Eisenhower signed the Interstate highway system into law in 1956.
 Eisenhower had been inspired by the 1919 Motor Transport Corps convoy, which he participated in as a young Army officer.
 The convoy went from Washington to San Francisco, and America's roads were so primitive in 1919 that the event took 2 months, ruined many bridges, and injured many soldiers.
-It took 2 hours to travel 5 miles from Council Bluffs, IA, to Omaha, NE.
+It took 2 hours to travel 5 miles from Council Bluffs, Iowa, to Omaha, Neb.

 Eisenhower's home.
 Coincidentally, we visited the Eisenhower site on Eisenhower Day, so there was a big ceremony on the premises that drew visitors from everywhere.

 KS 15 again.
 All of Abilene is Eisenhowercentric.
 See the mural of him at right.

 I have no idea where this unpaved road is.

 I-70/US 40 near Alma, Kan.
 Disappointingly, the road at right was not the old US 40, and may be only as new as the Interstate.
 But I-70 here overlays the old KS 10.

 Approaching the Vera Road exit on I-70.
 Again, the frontage road is relatively new, but the freeway overlaid KS 10.